 Here, you’ll have the opportunity to participate in summer internships — including paid research positions — in Maine as well as in Massachusetts, Michigan, Utah, Nevada, Colorado, Montana, Oregon, California and Florida.

-And if you’re interested in experiences farther afield, our Biology program regularly offers affordable, short-term May Term travel courses to the U.S. Virgin Islands and Costa Rica.
+And if you’re interested in experiences farther afield, our Biology program regularly offers affordable, short-term May Term travel courses to Iceland and Costa Rica.

 Our Biology graduates regularly go on to graduate schools, professional schools, medical schools and careers in laboratory research, state and federal agencies, teaching and more.